microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const SkeletonTemplate: import("@microsoft/fast-element").ViewTemplate<Skeleton, any>;

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-forgotten-export) The symbol "FormAssociatedSlider" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Slider" because one of its declarations is marked as @internal
+//
 // @public
 export class Slider extends FormAssociatedSlider implements SliderConfiguration {
     // @internal (undocumented)